iCAS-SJTU/Chip-Like-A-House/README.md

-# Chip-Like-A-House: Rectilinear Floorplanning Benchmark with Design Constraints for Large-scale Chips
+# R-Zoo: A Rectilinear Floorplan Benchmark Dataset for EDA Physical Design Research

 A lightweight benchmark and toolset for generating and modifying DEF files (`.def`), focusing on the variety of rectilinear DIEAREA creation and transformation for large-scale chips.
 It also provides sample scripts to batch-generate benchmarks featuring multiple rectangular notches/holes.